javierguzman/javierguzman/README.md

 My name is Javier Guzman and I am a software engineer living in Europe.
 I have an embedded software background and I have worked in the automotive, aerospace and telecom sectors.

-I left my job to make a change in my career and move into the web application world.
-I like travel, photography, reading technical books and currently I am working on my own.
+In 2020 I left my job to make a change in my career and move into the web application world.
+I wanted to create something by myself so I tried to create Kindoi, a web app to get your travel itinerary sorted within seconds.
+However, I have recently decided not to continue with the idea as I did not see the desired growth and there are millions of other ideas waiting to be shipped.
+I like travel, photography, reading technical books.

+Currently I am looking for a job in the web development sector.

 🖖You can find me on🖖